 Has the inclusion of women improved?
 How are sports professionals fighting sexist harassment and homophobia in sports?

 Nathalie Boy de la Tour: I am very committed to diversity issues.
-When I became president of the FFL, I immediately decided to set up a corporate social responsibility (CSR) department to work around these questions.
+When I became president of the FFL, I immediately decided to set up a corporate social responsibility (CSR) department to work through these questions.
 We signed partnerships with various associations that fight against sexist violence, homophobia or racism.
 What happens in stadiums is a reflection of society.
 And if football as a sport cannot radically change society, it can at least be used to pass on some important messages.
 We have worked with SOS Homophobie, Foot Ensemble and other NGOs to promote respect on and outside the field.
 I believe prevention is the best way to work on those issues.
 Through the Fondation du Football, which I helped create with Philippe Séguin, we organise workshops for younger kids to help them approach those questions at an age when sexual orientation starts to become evident.

 What kinds of problems regarding sexism remain in the sports industry today?